hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance_transparent_data_encryption.html.markdown

 ~> **NOTE:** In order to use customer managed keys, the identity of the MSSQL Managed Instance must have the following permissions on the key vault: 'get', 'wrapKey' and 'unwrapKey'

-~> **NOTE:** If `managed_instance_id` denotes a secondary instanc deployed for disaster recovery purposes, then the `key_vault_key_id` should be the same key used for the primary instance's transparent data encryption.
+~> **NOTE:** If `managed_instance_id` denotes a secondary instance deployed for disaster recovery purposes, then the `key_vault_key_id` should be the same key used for the primary instance's transparent data encryption.
 Both primary and secondary instances should be encrypted with same key material.

+* `auto_rotation_enabled` - (Optional) When enabled, the SQL Managed Instance will continuously check the key vault for any new versions of the key being used as the TDE protector.
+If a new version of the key is detected, the TDE protector on the SQL Managed Instance will be automatically rotated to the latest key version within 60 minutes.

 ## Attributes Reference